Memory-mapped file

-A memory-mapped file is a segment of virtual memory that has been assigned a direct byte-for-byte correlation with some portion of a file or file-like resource.
+A memory-mapped file is a segment of virtual memory that has been assigned a direct byte-for-byte correspondence with some portion of a file or file-like resource.
 This resource is typically a file that is physically present on disk, but can also be a device, shared memory object, or other resource that an operating system can reference through a file descriptor.
 Once present, this correlation between the file and the memory space permits applications to treat the mapped portion as if it were primary memory.

 History

 TOPS-20 PMAP

 An early (c.
 1969) implementation of this was the PMAP system call on the DEC-20's TOPS-20 operating system, a feature used by Software House's System-1022 database system.

 SunOS 4 mmap

 SunOS 4 introduced Unix's mmap, which permitted programs "to map files into memory."

 Windows Growable Memory-Mapped Files (GMMF)

 Two decades after the release of TOPS-20's PMAP, Windows NT was given Growable Memory-Mapped Files (GMMF).